aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 #### Basic Feature Properties

-A feature definition requires two properties at least:
+A feature definition requires at least two properties:

--   **Name**: A unique name (as string) to identify the feature.
+-   **Name**: A unique name (string) to identify the feature.
 -   **Default value**: A default value.
-This is used when we need the value of the feature and it's not available for current tenant.
+This is used when we need the value of the feature when it's not available for current tenant.

-Here, we defined a boolean feature named "SampleBooleanFeature" which's default value is "false" (not enabled).
-We also defined two value features (SampleNumericFeature is defined as child of SampleBooleanFeature).
+Here, we defined a boolean feature named "SampleBooleanFeature", with the default value of "false" (not enabled).
+We also defined two value features.
+Note that SampleNumericFeature is defined as a child of SampleBooleanFeature.

 Tip: Create a const string for a feature name and use it everywhere to prevent typing errors.

 #### Other Feature Properties

-While unique name and default value properties are required, there are some optional properties for a detailed control.
+While the unique name and default value properties are required, there are some optional properties for more fine-tuned control.

--   **Scope**: A value in FeatureScopes enum.
-It can be **Edition** (if this feature can be set only for edition level), **Tenant** (if this feature can be set only for tenant level) or **All** (if this feature can be set for editions and tenants, where tenant setting overrides it's edition's setting).
+-   **Scope**: A value in the FeatureScopes enum.
+It can be and **Edition** (if this feature can be set only for edition level), a **Tenant** (if this feature can be set only for tenant level) or **All** (if this feature can be set for editions and tenants, where a tenant setting overrides it's edition's setting).
 Default value is **All**.
 -   **DisplayName**: A localizable string to show the feature's name to users.
 -   **Description**: A localizable string to show the feature's detailed description to users.
 -   **InputType**: A UI input type for the feature.
-This can be defined, then can be used while creating an automatic feature screen.
+This can be defined, and then used while creating an automatic feature screen.
--   **Attributes**: An arbitrary custom dictionary of key-value pairs those can be related to the feature.
+-   **Attributes**: An arbitrary custom dictionary of key-value pairs that are related to the feature.

-Let's see more detailed definitions for the features above:
+Let's see some more detailed definitions for the features above:

     public class AppFeatureProvider : FeatureProvider
     {